-There are three additional committees for our Piaget Producers, Kiehl’s Someone to Watch and Lenscrafters Truer Than Fiction grant awards.
-For these Awards, three nominees, including the winner, will be selected by a committee of experts in the field.
+There are three additional committees for our Producers, Someone to Watch and Truer Than Fiction grant awards.
+For these Awards, three nominees, including the winner, will be selected by committees of experts in the field.

-The Piaget Producers, Kiehl’s Someone to Watch and Lenscrafters Truer Than Fiction grant awards are closed submissions only.
+The Producers, Someone to Watch and Truer Than Fiction grant awards are closed submissions only.
 Filmmakers and/or their representatives cannot submit for these awards.
 For more information about the grant awards, please email: firstname.lastname@example.org.

 It’s a rigorous process.
 All eligible submitted films are distributed to the appropriate committees and are discussed at regular meetings throughout the fall.
-Final meetings are held prior to the nomination announcement where committee members discuss the films at length and determine the nominees in each category.
+The nominees in each category are determined by the committees during final deliberation meetings, held just before the nominations announcement.

 The Spirit Awards Nominating Committees apply the following guidelines in making their selections: